Zackhardtoname/Micro-benchmarking-Code-and-Analysis/6_chapter/README.md

 The graph is impossible to read.
 *After alignment*: I got the same results for send time.
 Process time estimation is wrong.
-I think it is because of CPU/RAM caching.
-Response time is matching our expectations.
+I think it is because of CPU/RAM caching. send back time is matching our expectations.